jagannathangit/policy-comparison-tool/README.md

 ## 🔍 How It Works

-1. **Data Generation**: Creates XLSX/CSV files with paired URLs for source and destination policies
+1. **Data Generation**: Generate XLSX files with paired URLs for source and destination policies
 2. **Web Scraping**:
    - Source URL: Extracts content from `journal-content-article` div
    - Destination URL: Extracts content from `main` tag and `contentWrapper` divs